Definition of Cash Flow Hedge

 - A portion of profit or loss from the entire hedged transaction is then recognized as Comprehensive Income.

-- Other than this the amount is recognized from the Cash flow hedge reserve account to the Profit and Loss Account.
+- Other than this, the amount is recognized from the Cash flow hedge reserve account to the Profit and Loss Account.

-- In case of loss if in the hedged transaction the loss is not recovered then it is prudent to reclassify the amount into a profit loss account as a reclassification adjustment.
+- In case of loss, if the loss is not recovered in the hedged transaction, then it is prudent to reclassify the amount into a profit loss account as a reclassification adjustment.

 Advantages